wangxiaohit/HSC/README.md

 ## License

 This dataset is fully open.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Please cite the data source when using it.
+Please cite the following article when using this data:

+> HSC: An Artificial Intelligence Service Dataset for Service Composition from Hugging Face